cosati/Pinpoint-FE/README.md

-Pinpoint is an application that lets you create a personalized travel map.
+The frontend for Pinpoint, a travel map application that lets you create a personalized travel map.
 Mark the places you've been and relive your adventures by adding photos and descriptions to your pins.

 Features
  * Add location pins to a digital map.